 From basal insulins to GLP-agonists, a medical provider has many options for treatment therapies.
 In the video, presenting physicians weigh the risks and the benefits and discuss the best practices of each option.
 In addition to these therapies, patients may need education on carbohydrate counting, which would allow them to make insulin adjustments based on foods consumed.

 “Often the assistance of a dietitian is needed in this regard—this is not easy to learn,” Dr. Dailey explains.
 “There are some useful books and smartphone apps, for example, that can be very helpful with the patients, but they need some hands-on experience.”

 Patients may use carbohydrate counting along with a continuous monitoring insulin pump.
 These pumps measure the interstitial fluid between cells, which generates significant data to help physicians determine insulin patterns.

-In addition to these therapies, the physicians discuss innovative insulin therapies, including insulin glargine-300, rapidly acting inhaled insulin and the U200 insulin lispro pen.
+In addition to these therapies, the physicians discuss innovative therapies, including insulin glargine-300, rapidly acting inhaled insulin and the U200 insulin lispro pen.